BBUK/Bell-Boy/README.md

 ## Hardware

-The core of the hardware comprises a Raspberry Pi Zero and a PCB mounted on it containing two IMU ICs, a ATMEGA328 with the Arduino bootloader and power management and battery charging circuitry.
+The core of the hardware comprises a Raspberry Pi Zero and a PCB mounted on it containing an IMU IC (an ICM20689), a ATMEGA328 with the Arduino bootloader and power management and battery charging circuitry.
 The Arduino manages battery charging, controls a LED and also stores device calibration data.
 The battery is a LiPo integral to the device and is charged via power sourced from the Rasperry Pi's micro USB power socket.
 The wiki gives construction information if you want to build your own.

 The various files and a description of what they do is set out below

+This is the second version of the hardware.
+The first version was designed to be mounted on top of the headstock.
+More accurate measurements were found to have been achieved by mounting the device closer to the gudgeon pins of the bell.
+That required the device to be smaller, which required a LiPo battery.
+As I could not find a case that would fit a Pi0 and one of the AA sized LiPo batteries, a "flat" LiPo was used which then needed associated charging paraphernalia.

+Despite only using one consumer-grade IMU, the second version is *much* more accurate than the first.
+There is virtually zero drift in angular readings for all three axes (less than 0.3 degrees per hour).
+Acceleration measurements are similarly improved.

 ## Software